tweag/nickel/README.md

 Nickel - Cheap configuration language
 =====================================

-Nickel is a lightweight configuration language written in [Rust](https://www.rust-lang.org/).
+Nickel is a lightweight configuration language.
 Its purpose is to automate the generation of static configuration files - think JSON, YAML, XML, or your favorite data representation language - that are then fed to another system.
 It is designed to have a simple, well-understood core: at its heart, it is JSON with functions.
 It adds other features on top of it to improve expressivity and modularity, but you can do just fine without using it.

 Nickel's important traits are: